Comment on article: “Let’s Not Worry About Fake Online Drugs”

 In view of the level of adverse publicity online pharmacies receive, the conclusion is striking.
 There are vested interests involved in discouraging a free market in prescription medicines.
 It is against the interests of drug companies and established pharmacies for national controls, including price controls, to be circumvented.
 Regulation does not only uphold standards, it upholds profits.

 US and UK regulators, the FDA and the MHRA, quite rightly warn of the risk of obtaining medicines from unregulated websites.
 This message is sometimes co-sponsored by drug companies and repeated by TV celebrity doctors.
-The public fails to receive the message, regulated online pharmacies and online clinics almost never supply fake medicine.
+The public fails to receive the message that regulated online pharmacies and online clinics almost never supply fake medicine.
 Online clinics in the UK are regulated by the Care Quality Commission (CQC).

 The US study found that unregulated sites provided medicine at more than 50% lower prices.

 The study does not deal with the risk of obtaining medicine online which is not suitable for the person who buys it, not because the medicine is fake, but because checking for contraindications and interactions has not be carried out and advice on the safe use of the medicine has not been given.

 A major risk of obtaining prescription medicine from completely unregulated websites is the lack of information and medical checking these sites provide and the tendency of a sub-group of people to self medicate in dangerous ways.
 Prescription medicines are licensed for supply on a doctor’s prescription for a reason.
 Most are toxic or dangerous if given to the wrong person in the wrong situation.

 If a person already has a prescription, or they get an online prescription from a regulated clinic, then the medicine supplied online is unlikely to be a fake and money is likely to be saved.